Skip to content

 Technology should make your team’s job easier, not more complicated.
 For swimmers, the wearable should be lightweight, comfortable, and simple to put on, so they are happy to wear it without fuss.
 For your staff, the system should be intuitive from the start.
 The process of distributing devices, monitoring the main dashboard, and responding to alerts must be straightforward.
 A user-friendly system ensures higher adoption rates from both patrons and staff.
 When a system is easy to get started with, it integrates smoothly into your workflow and becomes a valued tool for your lifeguard team.

-Integration with Your Safety Protocols
+Ensure It Integrates with Your Safety Plan

 A wearable sensor system is a powerful tool, but it’s just one part of your overall safety plan.
 The technology you choose must integrate seamlessly with your existing emergency action protocols.
 When a device flags a potential incident, how does it alert your team?
 The best systems provide clear, immediate, and actionable alerts that direct lifeguards to the precise location of the swimmer.
 Look for systems with distinct audible and visual lifeguard alert equipment that can’t be missed.
 This ensures the technology supports your lifeguards' training and enhances their ability to respond effectively, creating a stronger, more cohesive safety net.

-Overcoming Challenges with Wearable Sensors
+Addressing Common Challenges with Swimmer Sensors

 Adopting new technology comes with questions.
 While the benefits of swimmer safety wearables are clear, it's smart to think through potential hurdles to ensure a smooth rollout.
 Let's walk through the common challenges and how to approach them.

-Cost and Scalability
+Managing Cost and Scalability

 Budget is always a top consideration.
 When evaluating a system, look beyond the initial price tag to the total cost, including installation, training, and any ongoing fees.
 A transparent pricing structure helps you plan accurately.
 Also, consider scalability.
 A flexible solution that can expand with your needs offers better long-term value, allowing you to start with what you need now and add more coverage later.

-Performance in Different Water Conditions
+Testing Performance in Different Water Conditions

 Your safety system needs to work flawlessly in every environment.
 A major advantage of wearable technology is its reliability in various water conditions.
 Unlike camera-based systems hampered by sun glare or murky water, wearables provide direct-to-swimmer monitoring.
 Because each person wears a device that tracks submersion time, the GUARDian system works effectively in all kinds of water.
 This ensures a consistent layer of protection that isn’t compromised by environmental factors.